Building in Marakkech

 Book It:

 The Caliph’s House charts a year’s journey of Tahir Shah and his family.
-They uproot their lives by leaving dreary London for the colorful, captivating world of Casablanca.
+They uproot their lives by leaving dreary London for Casablanca’s colorful, captivating world.
 Funny, candid, and insightful, I couldn’t have enjoyed my trip to Morocco nearly as much if I hadn’t read this memoir first.

 Bonus: Take On The Countryside

 The scenic Atlas Mountains are only an hour outside of Marrakech.
-What better way to combine a little countryside with our busy city experience, we think?
+What better way to combine a little countryside with our busy city experience?
 Our next stop?
 The decadent and low-key Kasbah Bab Ourika.
-Just click to follow me there.
+Follow me there.

 Mandarin Oriental pool view Mandarin Oriental courtyard of pool villa Room interior Mandarin Oriental breakfast